 Ohio DePuy Hip Replacement Attorneys

 There are approximately 10,000 lawsuits regarding defective hip implants currently pending in state and federal court against DePuy Orthopaedics and Johnson & Johnson.
 About 7,000 have been consolidated in federal court in Ohio.
 The Ohio DePuy hip implant lawyers at Rourke and Blumenthal LLC are representing several plaintiffs injured by this device.
 To speak with one of our experienced hip implant attorneys, call (614) 321-3212.
-At Rourke & Blumenthal LLC, an attorney will return your call within 24 hours.
+At Rourke & Blumenthal, an attorney will return your call within 24 hours.
 You will not be diverted to support staff.
 For more information please see our DePuy ASR Hip Replacement page.